renderpci/dedalo/docs/config/config.md

 	DEDALO_APPLICATION_LANGS	`object` (php: serialized associative array)

-	This parameter define the languages that Dédalo will use for the data and user interface.
+	This parameter defines the languages that Dédalo will use for the data and user interface.
 Dédalo is a true multi-language application, any text field can be defined as translatable and this configuration define the languages that the installation will use to store and translate text data.
-When the user select one of those languages Dédalo will change the data showed or the user interface, render all data with this new language.
+When the user select one of those languages Dédalo will change the data showed or the user interface, so it will render all data with this new language.

 	```php
 	define('DEDALO_APPLICATION_LANGS', serialize([